 - If possible, start your learning process with an immersion course.
 Just as a rocket’ needs most of its energy to launch and fly out of our atmosphere, you will get the most from your learning if you launch your efforts with a concentrated program.
 Your “intensive” will “jump-start” Your brain circuitry to start rewiring for your new language.

 - If you can’t find a formal immersion course, then create your own by listening to audio cassettes, watching English-language movies with subtitles, learning the lyrics of great English songs like Vincent, How deep is your love, etc., Sing along with great singers like Nat King Cole or Billy Joel or the Beatles.
-Try to go to a western restaurant and ordering in English.
+Try to go to a western restaurant and order in English.
 Go to cafés or places where foreigners hang out and just sit back and listen to people talking.

 - Learn words and phrases related to areas of passionate interest.
 Many language programs are a bit boring because they focus on necessary but mundane matters such as “Where is the station?” and “Here is my passport.”
 In addition to these everyday matters, try to learn the language of romance, sex, poetry, art, fine food, and wine.